astrieanna/TypeCheck.jl/README.md

 (`barr3()` will throw an error rather than actually making `x` a `Float64`.)

-It is possible that it misses loop types in some cases, but I am not currently aware of them.
+It is possible that it misses loose types in some cases, but I am not currently aware of them.
 Please let me know if you find one.

 ### `check_method_calls`: could your functions have run-time NoMethodErrors?